 Monitoring of environmental or social characteristics

-Please find more details in the Pre-Contractual Disclosure Document (Annex II)
+More details can be found in the SFDR Pre-Contractual Disclosure (Annex II).

 Data sources and processing